Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

 .. note::
     To use ZeRO-Offload to train large models, you must use ``precision=16`` or set precision via `the DeepSpeed config as seen <https://www.deepspeed.ai/docs/config-json/#fp16-training-options>`_.
+    All compatible arguments can be seen `in the DeepSpeed Config Json docs <https://www.deepspeed.ai/docs/config-json/>`_.

 .. code-block:: python